-RICHMOND — Continuing a tradition of community grant making on Education Tuesday, the Chamberlin Education Foundation will award $208,500 to a broad range of non-profit organizations that serve youth across West Contra Costa.
+RICHMOND — Continuing a tradition of community grant making on Giving Tuesday, the Chamberlin Education Foundation awarded $208,500 to a broad range of non-profit organizations that serve youth across West Contra Costa.

-This year’s Community Giving Initiative (CGI) will provide 33 local, youth-serving organizations with grants of up to $15,000 each.
+This year’s Community Giving Initiative (CGI) provided 33 local, youth-serving organizations with grants of up to $15,000 each.